Sustainable Living Tips

 You can create a variety of powerful, homemade cleansers using basic pantry staples, such as baking soda, vinegar or even toothpaste.
 Make your own glass cleaner, grease buster, detergent booster and more.
 New direct-to-consumer companies will send you glass containers and refills in the mail; to cut down on shipping weight, some companies even send tablets you dissolve in water.
 No matter the route, you'll reduce your plastic consumption and help keep nasty chemicals out of the environment.

-Slow down your fashion
+Slow down your fast fashion

 Avoid synthetic and plastic-based fabrics like polyester, nylon and spandex as they take decades to decompose.
 Opt instead for natural materials like wool, linen, silk and cotton.